Diane and Gary Tooker Professors Program

 The Tooker Professor program recognizes and encourages innovation that advances our academic mission.
 Base funding for this program comes from an endowment established by Diane and Gary Tooker.
-Diane is a former elementary school teacher, and Gary is one of our engineering alumni and the former CEO of Motorola; both are passionate about creating exciting learning environments that attract students to and retain them in STEM fields.
-The Dean’s Office is also co-investing in this program.
+Diane is a former elementary school teacher, and Gary is one of our engineering alumni and the former CEO of Motorola; both are passionate about creating exciting learning environments that attract students retain them in STEM fields.

 Tooker Professors will be selected via a competitive proposal process.
 They will be appointed for one- to two-year terms and may re-compete for subsequent appointments.
 All Fulton Schools of Engineering faculty are eligible to apply.
 Proposals will be reviewed by a panel who submits recommendations to the Dean.

 Interested Fulton Schools of Engineering faculty members should submit:

-A 3-4 page proposal describing their proposed Tooker Professor activities.
+- A 3-page proposal describing their proposed Tooker Professor activities.

-That lead to increased retention and persistence of undergraduate students within Engineering.
-While about 90 percent of our incoming freshmen are retained within ASU one-year later, only about 70 percent remain within our programs.
-For comparison, our peers retain about 80 percent of their students.
+- that lead to increased retention and persistence of undergraduate students within Engineering.
+While nearly 90 percent of our incoming freshmen are retained within ASU after one year, about 70 percent remain within our programs.
+For comparison, our peers retain about 80 percent of their students within their programs.

-That lead to future-looking degree programs, with more multidisciplinary learning and competitive resume-building opportunities.
+- that lead to future-looking degree programs, with more multidisciplinary learning and competitive resume-building opportunities for our students.

-We are open to considering other topics, provided that it is clear that they can lead to increased retention, persistence, learning comprehension, student diversity, student competitiveness in the job market and positive external recognition of our academic programs.
+- in other topics that clearly lead to increased retention, persistence, learning comprehension, student diversity, student competitiveness in the job market and positive external recognition of our academic programs.

-Use of undergraduate teaching assistants and FURI students funded through the Senior Associate Dean for Academic and Student Affairs.
+- Use of undergraduate teaching assistants and FURI students funded through the Vice Dean for Academic and Student Affairs.

 - Use of Dean’s Fellowships (graduate students co-funded by the Dean’s Office and the faculty member with their external funding).